dimitri-nicolo/calico/v2.0/getting-started/mesos/tutorials/policy/universal-containerizer.md

 ## Configuring the Default Profile

-{{site.prodname}} configures a base profile that applies to any container _that does not match a policy_.
+{{site.tseeprodname}} configures a base profile that applies to any container _that does not match a policy_.
 This profile **allows all containers to communicate with one another**.
 Therefore, the logs for the client should show repeatedly successful connections.
 Connections made from